Downtown Baltimore Focus Areas.

 • 5

-Graffiti Removal, prevention, Enforcement, and sanctioning arrow
+Graffiti Removal, prevention, Enforcement, and sanctioning

 DPOB is launching a graffiti removal program that enables property owners within the DMA to apply for professional graffiti removal services.
 Additionally, the Mayor’s Office has convened a Task Force to assess enforcement options, prevent illicit graffiti, and enhance sanctioned street art.